Skip to content

 What these panels are really selling

 Concierge clinics and DTC lab memberships advertise "100+ biomarkers" as if more numbers meant more health.
-They don't.
-A panel's value isn't its length — it's whether each marker is (1) reliably measurable, (2) linked to a hard outcome like death or cardiovascular events, and (3) *actionable*: something you can change in a way that's been shown to change the outcome.
+They don't — a point we put to the test in our Function Health review.
+A panel's value isn't its length — it's whether each marker is (1) reliably measurable, (2) linked to a hard outcome like death or cardiovascular events, and (3) actionable: something you can change in a way that's been shown to change the outcome.
 Most of the markers driving a panel's price tag fail at least one of those tests.
 The DTC lab band in particular has a structural catch we cover elsewhere — it tests but doesn't treat, so you're paying for numbers, not for anyone fixing them.

 So here is the honest grading.
 We'll use three tiers: outcome-validated (move these and you likely move your risk), useful context (worth knowing, weaker action link), and vanity / research-stage (charged for, rarely worth acting on alone).